docrails-tw/guides/source/zh-TW/getting_started.md

 ### Basic Authentication

-If you were to publish your blog online, anybody would be able to add, edit and delete articles or delete comments.
+If you were to publish your blog online, anyone would be able to add, edit and delete articles or delete comments.

 Rails provides a very simple HTTP authentication system that will work nicely in this situation.

-In the `ArticlesController` we need to have a way to block access to the various actions if the person is not authenticated, here we can use the Rails `http_basic_authenticate_with` method, allowing access to the requested action if that method allows it.
+In the `ArticlesController` we need to have a way to block access to the various actions if the person is not authenticated.
+Here we can use the Rails `http_basic_authenticate_with` method, which allows access to the requested action if that method allows it.

-To use the authentication system, we specify it at the top of our `ArticlesController`, in this case, we want the user to be authenticated on every action, except for `index` and `show`, so we write that in `app/controllers/articles_controller.rb`:
+To use the authentication system, we specify it at the top of our `ArticlesController` in `app/controllers/articles_controller.rb`.
+In our case, we want the user to be authenticated on every action except `index` and `show`, so we write that:

 ```ruby
 class ArticlesController < ApplicationController